12 Health Benefits Of Cloves (Laung) & Side Effects

 Health Side Effects Of Eating Cloves

 If you already have used cloves before but now you are experiencing some problems such as inflammation, redness, itchy mouth, swelling or any such allergic reaction immediately stop taking cloves.
-Beside this you must consult your doctor before talking clove oil or cloves in the following situations:
+Besides this you must consult your doctor before taking clove oil or cloves in the following situations: